naidu-kotha/Spirtle-Assignment/server/README.md

-Go to the server directory and run npm install and npm start to start the server.
+Go to the server directory in terminal and run npm install and npm start to start the server.

-The database is included in the Express server to achieve sign up and login functionality.
+The database is included with the Express server to achieve sign up and login functionality.